s6hib/detect-ai-faces/README.md

 # AI Face Detection Project

-This project implements a deep learning model to classify images as either real human faces or AI-generated faces.
-It uses transfer learning with a pre-trained ResNet-50 model to achieve high accuracy in distinguishing between real and artificial images.
+This project showcases my custom-built deep learning model that classifies images as either real human faces or AI-generated faces.
+I developed this model using transfer learning with ResNet-50 as a foundation, then extensively customized and trained it to achieve exceptional accuracy in distinguishing between real and artificial images.

 ## Data Source